metalstormbass/juice-shop/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-> This is the quickest way to get a running instance of Juice Shop!
+> This is the quickest way to get a running instance of Juice Shop.
 If
 > you have forked this repository, the deploy button will automatically
 > pick up your fork for deployment!
 As long as you do not perform any
 > DDoS attacks you are free to use any tools or scripts to hack your